R4cc/NetSpector/README.md

-# NetSpector
+# NetworkScanner
-A network scanner / monitor written in Blazor ASP.NET Server Side
+A Network Scanner written in Blazor ASP.NET that identifies and monitors clients on one or multiple networks